libavg/libavg/sphinxdoc/areanodes.rst

         are all formats that ffmpeg/libavcodec supports.
 Usage is described thoroughly in the libavg wiki: https://www.libavg.de/wiki/ProgrammersGuide/VideoNode.

+        **Messages:**

+            To get this message, call :py:meth:`Publisher.subscribe`.

+            .. py:method:: ENDOFFILE()

+                Emitted when the end of the video stream has been reached.

         .. py:attribute:: accelerated

             On construction, set to :py:const:`True` if hardware acceleration should be